 What has been your largest challenge in meditation?

 It has changed over time.
 For a while it was just trying to sit still.
 Self-compassion practices have always been hard for me, but very rewarding.
-Seriously, how do we stay compassionate in a world where it feels like a lot of things are happening that are not so compassionate.
+Seriously, how do we stay compassionate in a world where it feels like a lot of things are happening that are not so compassionate?

 Also, sitting with uncertainty is very difficult.
 My mom and my sister both had cancer a few years ago (they are better now).
 I’ve sat through some hard times.
-My best friend died after I had started practiced for a bit, and I remember sitting and crying and crying on my cushion.
+My best friend died after I had started practicing for a bit, and I remember sitting and crying and crying on my cushion.
 Now my parents are aging.
 It is really hard to sit with that uncertainty, as it turns really quickly into anger or frustration.
 In some ways, it was easier to sit through the death of my friend than with this uncertainty of sickness and old age.

 What do you think about social media?

 We need to consider that when we use social media, we literally change our posture and breath.
 We are hunched over, which changes what is happening hormonally.
-Our breath is shortened, which makes us closer to fight or flight mode, and that shuts down the part of brain associated with compassion, decision-making, and impulse control.
+Our breath is shortened, which makes us closer to fight or flight mode, and that shuts down the part of the brain associated with compassion, decision-making, and impulse control.
 In a sense then, social media makes us less compassionate biologically.
 That’s how it can be used to actively contribute to polarization and even cultivate aggression.

 Do you have any advice for those who are beginning their meditation practices?